Skip to main content

 Inspecting state

-While doing local development you can inspect your application state by pointing your browser at https://dev.localhost.direct:9991/__/inspect (assuming you haven't changed the default port from 9991).
+While doing local development you can inspect your application state by pointing your browser at http://localhost:9991/__/inspect (assuming you aren't using TLS or haven't changed the default port from 9991).